Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 ## Non-plausible but correct solutions?

-A solution doesn't have to be plausible in order to correctly resolve the issue.
+A solution doesn't actually have to be plausible in order to correctly resolve the issue.
 Recall that plausible is simply defined as aider reporting that it successfully completed all file edits, repaired and resolved any linting errors